tumdum/tumdum.github.io/files/lambda_vs_bind/README.txt

----
-layout: post
-date: 2015-02-17
-title: "λ vs ≫= code size"
----

 Comparison of 3 different ways for binding functions with parameters in c++.
 What is of interest here is vast difference (>2x) between lambdas and binds in default (rtti + exceptions) case, and even bigger when both rtti and exceptions are disabled (~3.8x).

-See [listing]({{ site.baseurl}}/files/lambda_vs_bind) for files needed to reproduce this locally.
+See listing of this directory for files needed to reproduce this locally.
-Calling generate.sh will produce every file seen in stats`* directories.
+Calling generate.sh will produce every file seen in stats_* directories.
 All results have been generated using "g++ (Ubuntu 4.8.2-19ubuntu1) 4.8.2".

 Things of note:
  - boost based solution increases in size when compiled without rtti.
 This is because boost rolls its own solution for rtti.
  - but decreases (slightly) when compiled also without exceptions